 Tooth loss can be a frightening thing as an adult.
 It can cause feelings from embarrassment to frustration, and leave you with a general sense of uneasiness.
 After all, do you know what caused the tooth loss, or if you will soon lose more?
 How will you be able to chew, and will it ever be possible to regain confidence?
+Many doctors suggest that there is a connection between TMJ and tooth loss.
 These are just some of the questions that many people must face as they age.
 Dr. James Fondriest, founder at Lake Forest Dental Arts, explains how prosthodontics can effectively treat tooth loss.
 So, if you have recently lost a tooth, or have one being extracted soon, don’t waste any time worrying, when you could, instead, talk to your dentist about how to effectively recover from tooth loss.

 To learn more, or to schedule an appointment at our Chicago, IL practice, contact us online or call us at 847-234-0517.